-In this tutorial, I will guide you from start to finish on how to set up a local WordPress development environment using DDEV, use it to run Bedrock—a WordPress boilerplate that improves security, dependency management, and environment configuration—and prepare everything for a smooth transition to production.
+In this tutorial, I will guide you from start to finish on setting up a local WordPress development environment using DDEV, running Bedrock—a WordPress boilerplate that improves security, dependency management, and environment configuration—and preparing everything for a smooth transition to production.

-Bedrock restructures the way WordPress works for better security and easier management, making use of environment-specific configuration files and Composer for dependency management.
-DDEV, on the other hand, provides a powerful and flexible local development environment that supports multiple PHP applications, simplifying the process with containerization technology.
+Bedrock restructures WordPress for better security and easier management, using environment-specific configuration files and Composer for dependency management.
+DDEV provides a powerful and flexible local development environment that supports multiple PHP applications, simplifying the process with containerization technology.

 By the end of this tutorial, you will have a fully functioning WordPress setup that is more secure, easier to manage, and ready to scale.
 This setup not only meets the demands of modern web development practices but also optimizes your development workflow, allowing you to focus more on development and less on configuration.